rashed091/rustful-service/README.md

 We're going to set up a very simple CORS implementation that just allows everyone to access everything from anywhere.
 You can tweak this to have a more fine-tuned setup by including any of the supported headers in responses instead of or in addition to the one we add here.

 Our CORS implementation is going to make use of Rocket's Fairings, which are like light-weight middlewares that can alter requests and responses in between them getting received/sent back.

+## How to use this template

+To use this template as your project starting point, click "Use this template" at the top of this page, or click [here](https://github.com/rashed091/rustful-service/generate).